nextflow-io/nextflow/docs/vscode.md

 **Slashy dollar strings**

-Groovy supports a wide variety of strings, including multi-line strings, dynamic strings, slashy strings, multi-line dynamic slashy strings, and so on.
+Groovy supports a wide variety of strings, including multi-line strings, dynamic strings, slashy strings, multi-line dynamic slashy strings, and more.

 The Nextflow language specification supports single- and double-quoted strings, multi-line strings, and slashy strings.
 Dynamic slashy strings are not supported: